sinantie/NeuralAmr/README.md

 [Torch](http://torch.ch) implementation of sequence-to-sequence models for AMR parsing and generation based on the [Harvard NLP](https://github.com/sinantie/NeuralAmr/edit/master/README.md) framework.
 We provide the code for pre-processing, anonymizing, de-anonymizing, training and predicting from and to AMR.
 We are also including pre-trained models on 20M sentences from Gigaword and fine-tuned on the AMR [LDC2015E86: DEFT Phase 2 AMR Annotation R1 Corpus](https://catalog.ldc.upenn.edu/LDC2015E86).
 You can find all the details in the following paper:

 - [Neural AMR: Sequence-to-Sequence Models for Parsing and Generation](https://arxiv.org/abs/1704.08381).
-(Ioannis Konstas, Srinivasan Iyer, Yejin Choi, Luke Zettlemoyer.
+(Ioannis Konstas, Srinivasan Iyer, Mark Yatskar, Yejin Choi, Luke Zettlemoyer.
 ACL 2017)

 ## Requirements